DHTMLX/node-grid-demo/README.md

 node-grid-demo
 ==============

-Demo of dhtmlxGrid with NodeJs + MongoDB as backend
+Demo of dhtmlxGrid with NodeJs + MySQL as backend